coffee-mug/cloudflare-workers-as-prompt/cloudflare-r2-image-tutorial.md

 4. JavaScript to handle the API communication with our Worker

 The HTML file should be placed in the 'public' directory of our Worker project, and all JavaScript should be included directly in the HTML file for simplicity.
 Add an entry "assets" into the wrangler.toml file, with a sub property "directory" pointing to the assets folder, using a relative path.

+Hono will take care of serving files matching that path automatically, so you don't have to change anything in the hono application's code.
 ```

 ## Step 5: Testing